 More recently, dynamic PG games and variations of CPR games are being considered in the literature.
 Battaglini et al. (2016) study free-riding incentives in a durable PG game and compare the evolution of the durable public good when investment in it is reversible or irreversible.
-Gächter et al. (2017) (and similarly Rockenbach and Wolff, 2019) investigate a public goods game where the current endowments depend on the past actions.
+Gächter et al. (2017) (and similarly Rockenbach and Wolff, 2019) investigate a PG game where the current endowments depend on the past actions.
 Generally, this dynamic aspect makes cooperation harder to sustain (a classic finding in that respect is provided by Herr et al., 1997).
 Vespa (2020) analyzes the selection of strategies in a CPR game.
 He shows that the Markov Perfect Equilibrium (MPE) is the modal strategy in this context.
-Finally, Przepiorka and Diekmann (2020) study a variation of the CPR games, where a negative externality cumulates over time.
-Our theoretical framework and laboratory study essentially differs from these contributions in its introduction of a threshold.
+Finally, Przepiorka and Diekmann (2020) study a variation